2020 wildfire season preparations

 View CWPP consultant Jensen Hughes’ presentation from the Stakeholder Workshops held on February 20 and 22, 2020.

 The City's consultant conducted a CWPP online survey in June 2020 and received 250 responses.
 A summary report of the survey results was presented to the Public Safety Commission at its Regular meeting on August 5, 2020.

 For reference, view the City of Montecito’s CWPP prepared by Jensen Hughes.

 CREATE A DEFENSIBLE HOME

 Thousands of homes in Malibu and the surrounding areas are in serious danger of destruction by fire because they are in the Wildland Urban Interface (WUI) where human development intermingles with forests, fields, and other wildlands.
 However, there are steps homeowners can take to reduce the chance of home ignition:

-- Cover rain gutters to prevent accumulation of pine needles, leaves, and roofing sand runoff
+- Cover rain gutters to prevent the accumulation of pine needles, leaves, and roofing sand runoff.

 - Embers are one of the greatest threats to your home during a wildfire.
 Seal off eaves or other gaps that might allow embers to get into the interior of your home.

 - Railroad ties should not be used for landscaping.
 They are extremely flammable and prone to re-ignition even after the initial fire.